-- Certain subjects and/or shooting conditions can make it impossible for the camera to select an appropriate scene. - The (AUTO BEST SHOT) flashes on the monitor screen while AUTO BEST SHOT is activated. - You can temporarily toggle automatic scene selection on or off by pressing the [◄] or [▶] button.
+- Certain subjects and/or shooting conditions can make it impossible for the camera to select an appropriate scene. - The settings you can configure while shooting with "AUTO BEST SHOT" are limited.
+Only the following settings can be changed.
+Image size (page 24), Quality (page 73), Flash mode (page 26), Self-timer (page 65) - The 📓 (AUTO BEST SHOT) flashes on the monitor screen while AUTO BEST SHOT is activated. - You can temporarily toggle automatic scene selection on or off by pressing the [◄] or [▶] button.